Work for CEEP!

-Campus Election Engagement Project (CEEP) is seeking a State Director to lead our [Arizona] outreach, building and maintaining partnerships with faculty, staff, administrators and students at the state’s major two-year and four-year colleges and universities.
+Campus Election Engagement Project (CEEP) is seeking a State Director to lead our outreach in Michigan.
+The person will build and maintain partnerships with faculty, staff, administrators and students at the major two-year and four-year colleges and universities in those states.

 The ideal candidate will have a proven ability to foster strong relationships and stay organized while working on long-term projects.
 They’ll be committed to developing new ideas and promoting CEEP’s established models of engagement, while working with administrators, faculty and staff, plus student leaders and allied organizations, to engage the campuses in the state.
 CEEP is a nonpartisan organization and candidates need to be committed to engaging all students on the campuses they reach out to.

-This is a remote, contracted engagement with hourly compensation.
-We are looking for candidates located in Arizona, with the ability to work roughly 20 hours a week from now, through the end of November.
+This is a remote, contracted position with hourly compensation.
+We are looking for candidates located in Michigan and would want them to work full-time through the end of November.

-We’re a national nonpartisan project that helps colleges and universities motivate America’s 20 million students to register, volunteer, in campaigns, educate themselves, and turn out at the polls.
+We’re a national nonpartisan project that helps colleges and universities motivate America’s 20 million students to register, volunteer in campaigns, educate themselves on candidates and issues, and turn out at the polls.
 We teach administrators, faculty, staff, and student leaders to use their institutional resources to engage students.
 See www.campuselect.org.

-The State Organizer reports to CEEP’s Associate and National Directors and will:
+The State Director reports to CEEP’s Associate and National Directors and will:

 - Recruit, manage and coordinate campus contacts and any stipended student Fellows.